 Dale Earnhardt Sr. wasn't nicknamed "The Intimidator" because he made friends out on the racetrack.
 During his storied NASCAR career, Earnhardt had intense rivalries with the likes of Jeff Gordon, Ricky Rudd, and Geoff Bodine.
 And, if you watched the dirt race at Bristol Motor Speedway back in April 2022, you were reminded of another one of Earnhardt's major rivals.

-As boos rained down while Kyle Busch celebrated his win at the 2022 Food City Dirt Race, the Joe Gibbs Racing driver told Jamie Little, "Man, I feel like Dale Earnhardt Sr. right now."
+As boos rained down while Kyle Busch celebrated his win at the 2022 Food City Dirt Race, he told Jamie Little, "Man, I feel like Dale Earnhardt Sr. right now."
 With his cheeky comment, Busch turned the NASCAR history book pages back to 1999, when Dale Sr. bumped Terry Labonte on the final lap of the Bristol Cup race to secure the victory.
 Despite being a fan favorite, Earnhardt was not received warmly for his late-race stunt.

 Senior claimed that he never meant to spin Labonte.
 Certain NASCAR fans choose to believe that, but others don't buy the story.
 Regardless if the move purposeful or not, it's a major part of Earnhardt's legacy.
 And, to really understand the whole story, we need to go a couple years back to 1995.